hidakatsuya/prawn-disable_word_break/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+### Testing

+This project has two test types, each of which can be run with the following command:

+    $ bundle exec rake test:units
+    $ bundle exec rake test:pdf

+Or, both tests can be run below:

+    $ bundle exec rake test

+To run `test:pdf`, you need [diff-pdf](https://github.com/vslavik/diff-pdf).
+You can run by installing it or using a Docker container for testing.

+Here's how to run `test:pdf` in the Docker container:

+    $ docker build -t prawn-disable_word_wrap-dev .
+    $ docker run -v $PWD:/prawn-disable_word_wrap -it prawn-disable_word_wrap-dev bash

+    > /prawn-disable_word_break#
+    > /prawn-disable_word_break# bundle install
+    > /prawn-disable_word_break# bundle exec rake test:pdf

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/hidakatsuya/prawn-disable_word_break.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/hidakatsuya/prawn-disable_word_wrap/blob/master/CODE_OF_CONDUCT.md).